Irrelon/ForerunnerDB/readme.md

 	var itemCollection = db.collection('item');

+### Auto-Creation

+When you request a collection that does not yet exist it is automatically created.
+If it already exists you are given the reference to the existing collection.
+If you want ForerunnerDB to throw an error if a collection is requested that does not already exist you can pass an option to the *collection()* method instead:

+	var collection = db.collection('collectionName', {autoCreate: false});

+### Specifying a Primary Key Up-Front

+On requesting a collection you can specify a primary key that the collection should be using.
+For instance to use a property called "name" as the primary key field:

+	var collection = db.collection('collectionName', {primaryKey: 'name'});

+### Other Patterns

+The *collection()* method accepts a number of argument patterns including passing the primary key as a string in the second argument e.g.

+	var collection = db.collection('collectionName', 'name');

+> While this will work for legacy reasons it is best to use the options object as shown above to specify autoCreate and primaryKey option values as using an options object is considered the "standard".

 ## Setting Initial Data
 When you get a collection instance for the first time it will contain no data.
 To set data on the collection pass an array of objects to the setData() method: